Skip to content

 Test-drive your backpack (and hiking boots).
 Anyone who’s read Cheryl Strayed’s bestseller Wild (or seen the movie version starring Reese Witherspoon) likely remembers the scene where the main character stuffs her backpack, “Monster,” the night before her big Pacific Crest Trail hike — and falls right over.

-Check local regulations and recommendations.
+Check local regs and recs.
 Even when you’re not driving into a campground, you should still camp where pitching a tent is allowed.
 Check the rules where you are.
 In some places, like New York’s Adirondacks, bear canisters are recommended or even required.
 Follow local guidelines and signage.
 Using designated campsites lightens your environmental impact — and as a bonus, many come with advantages like tent platforms, fire pits, and latrines.

 Using a designated campsite lightens your environmental footprint (and often comes with perks to boot).
 (Photo: Courtesy Camping to Connect)